marcosecchi/resources/pages/gamedev_game-mechanics.md

 ## Game Mechanics

-A repository of links for Game MEchanics
+A repository of links for Game Mechanics

 ### Main